 Show government agencies that you stand against trophy hunting of wolves and all our Wyoming wildlife.
 Trophy hunting has no place in modern wildlife management.
 Killing for the sake of killing is unacceptable in our society and is opposed by a vast majority of the American public.
 WWA will be hosting a protest against trophy hunting on January 12, 2019.
 Protest will be on the town square from 11am – 1pm in Jackson.

-We have successfully placed several billboards in and around the National Parks to educate visitors on the grizzly bear hunt, we will now do the same with the Spitfire campaign.
+We have successfully placed several billboards around the National Parks to educate visitors on the grizzly bear hunt, we will now do the same with the Spitfire campaign.
 Billboards will be placed to let visitors who love wildlife know that the wolf they see in Yellowstone National Park today could be a taxidermied trophy on a hunter’s wall tomorrow.

 How can we get the wildlife management agencies to listen to what the people want?

 Our wildlife management agencies are still operating on the principles of the past.
 There is ample evidence to show that the American public as a whole is transitioning to wildlife watching and away from consumptive uses like hunting.
 The majority can be silent no longer, we must let the agencies that hold our wildlife in the trust of the public know that the majority of people do not want to see predators killed.
 We will continue to bring this voice to the state wildlife management agency to let them know the people are demanding change.